9 Benefits of Apprenticeships for your business

 Apprenticeships contain lots of useful theories, models and knowledge.
 But they are also always practical.
 The knowledge and theory must be put into context and used in real life scenarios.
 Learners will be shown the practical application of the content they are learning and are regularly assessed and observed putting what they have learnt into practice.
 When they are done well apprenticeships are personalised to the learner and their specific job role, taking account of any additional learning needs.
 This helps to create real impact that lasts long after the programme is complete.

-One of the most common things learners say when they complete their apprenticeship is how much it has improved their confidence.
+One of the most common things apprenites say when they complete their qualification is how much it has improved their confidence.
 Our trainers build strong relationships with their learners and boost their confidence in their ability at work and their soft skills.
 The trainer takes time to understand their career aspirations and often helps them to see new opportunities that are available to them and how they can reach their goals.
 In addition, their confidence is boosted by the sense of achievement in completing the programme and end point assessment.
 Many learners state that they could not have completed without the motivation from their trainer.

 8. New soft skills

-Through the programme the learner will improve their soft skills.
+Through the apprenticeship the learner will improve their soft skills.
 Their trainer will identify areas they can strengthen including time management and taking ownership for their own learning.
 The process of continuously receiving feedback improves levels of self-awareness and helps the learner to take accountability for their own career and personal development.